Skip to main content

 If you choose a survivor option for your pension and you have the premium subsidy benefit, your designated pension beneficiary can enroll in or continue group insurances after your death.
 If you choose your spouse as your survivor pension beneficiary, your eligible dependents who were covered at the time of your death will also continue to receive insurance benefits as long as they remain eligible.

-If you choose a survivor option for your pension and you have the Personal Healthcare Fund, any eligible beneficiaries and dependents who were already enrolled in insurance plans at the time of your death may continue to be enrolled in those insurance plans and they will continue to be responsible for the entire premium.
-If they terminate the plan at any time, they will not be able to reenroll.
+If you choose a survivor option for your pension and you have the Personal Healthcare Fund, any eligible beneficiaries and dependents who were already enrolled in the retirement system's insurance plans at the time of your death may continue to be enrolled in those insurance plans.
+They will continue to be responsible for the entire premium.
+If they are disenrolled from the plan at any time, they will not be able to reenroll.

 Divorce

-If you divorce, your former spouse's coverage ceases as of the end of the month in which the divorce occurs.
+If you divorce, your former spouse's coverage stops as of the end of the month in which the divorce occurs.
 They may be eligible for COBRA continuation, however.

-If you are covered under your spouse's plan at the time of divorce, and lose coverage, it is considered a qualifying event.
-Find more information about qualifying events and enrollment time frames here.
+If you're covered under your spouse's plan at the time of divorce, and lose coverage, it's considered a qualifying event.
+Learn more about qualifying events and enrollment time frames.